annetteptran/ATminiCNN/README.md

 # ATminiCNN

 Hello!
-This is a lightweight convolutional neural network (CNN) project built for experimentation and quick training!
+This is a lightweight convolutional neural network (CNN) project built for experimentation and quick training.

 This repository includes:
 - A tiny custom CNN implemented from scratch (`model_baseline.py`)